-- 11. Less than clinically meaningful improvement with at least TWO (2) of the following (unless contraindicated): - a.
-Prescription-strength analgesics, steroids, gabapentinoids and/or NSAIDs for six (6) weeks; - b.
-Provider-directed exercise program prescribed by a physical therapist, chiropractic provider, osteopathic or allopathic physician for six (6) weeks; or - c.
+- 8. No previous surgeries at the operative level; - 9.
+Subjective symptoms include BOTH of the following: - a.
+Significant level of pain on a daily basis defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.) and - b.
+Unremitting radicular pain to shoulder girdle and/or upper body extremity resulting in disability; - 10.
+Objective physical exam findings include ANY of the following: - a. dermatomal sensory deficit; - b. motor deficit (e.g., biceps, triceps weakness); - c. reflex changes; - d. shoulder abduction relief sign; - e. nerve root tension sign (e.g., Spurling's maneuver); or - f. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical exam findings; - 11.
+Individual has failed BOTH of the following conservative treatments with, less than clinically meaningful improvement, unless contraindicated: - a.
+Provider-directed exercise program; and - b.
+One of the following conservative treatments: - i.
+Prescription-strength analgesics, steroids, gabapentinoids or NSAIDs for six (6) weeks; or - ii.
 Epidural steroid injections/selective nerve root block performed at the same level(s) as the requested surgery; - 12.
 Imaging studies of the cervical spine, including flexion/extension lateral views, demonstrate successful cervical total disc arthroplasty at the adjacent level; - 13.
 Absence of clinically significant cervical instability on resting plain X-rays with ANY of the following findings: - a.
 Subluxation or translation of more than 3.5 mm on static lateral or dynamic flexion/extension views; - b.
 Sagittal plane angulation of more than 11 degrees between adjacent segments on static or dynamic flexion/extension views; or - c.
 Kyphotic deformity/significant reversal of lordosis or spondylolisthesis; - 14.
 MRI/CT shows neural structure compression at the requested level(s) that is concordant with the individual's symptoms and physical exam findings and that is caused by ANY of the following: - a.
 Herniated disc(s) (retained disc material or a recurrent disc herniation); - b. synovial cyst or arachnoid cyst; - c. central/lateral/foraminal stenosis; or - d. osteophytes; and - 15.
-The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid use or alcohol use disorder); - B. Myelopathy, when ALL of the following criteria are met: - 1.
+The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid use or alcohol use disorder). - B. Myelopathy, when ALL of the following criteria are met: - 1.
 Individual is age 18 to 60 years old; - 2.
 Individual is skeletally mature; - 3.
-The procedure will be performed using a cervical disc prosthesis approved by the FDA, for an FDA-approved indication, and in accordance with FDA labeling; - 4.
-The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy;
+The procedure will be performed using a cervical disc prosthesis approved by the FDA, for an FDAapproved indication, and in accordance with FDA labeling; - 4.
+The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy; - 5.
+The planned implant is for a single-level adjacent segment replacement; - 6.
+The individual is a candidate for single-level anterior cervical decompression and interbody fusion; - 7.
+No previous surgeries at the operative level; - 8.
+Subjective symptoms that include ANY of the following: - a. upper/lower extremity weakness, numbness or pain; - b. fine motor dysfunction (buttoning or handwriting, clumsiness of hands); - c. gait disturbance; - d. new-onset bowel or bladder dysfunction; or